LAION-AI/Open-Assistant/backend/README.md

 ### Local Database

 In root directory, run
-`docker compose up backend-dev --build --attach-dependencies` to start a database in a docker container.
+`docker compose up --profile backend-dev up --build --attach-dependencies` to start a database in a docker container.
 The default settings are already configured to connect to the database at `localhost:5432`.